alphagov/performanceplatform-documentation/glossary.rst

 .. glossary::

   Backdrop
     An application that is part of the performance platform.
-It provides the read and write API for data.
+It provides the :doc:`read and write API</architecture/parts/backdrop>` for data.

   Dashboard
     A page showing multiple metrics, typically for a single :term:`service`